 Tickets & visitor tips

 Palais Niederösterreich is not normally open to the public.
 It’s a private event location and partly occupied by the Austrian Federal Ministry for Europe, Integration and Foreign Affairs

-All three events give you a chance to see several of the historical rooms, and accompanying tours get you into, for example, the renaissance chamber.
+All three events give you a chance to see several of the historical rooms, and accompanying tours get you into, for example, that remarkable renaissance chamber.

 How to get to Palais Niederösterreich